kusamanetwork/userguide/docs/start/claims.md

   Address (SS58): 5HhALDcW6EabKJoXMPV6RdhDzSXiMiUrh1qnjQbVufqAHg3z
 ```

-The `Address (SS58)` field is what you should use to claim your KSM tokens.
+The `Public key (hex)` field is what you should use to claim your KSM tokens.
 Never share your `Secret phrase` or `Secret seed`, as these can both control your funds.
+(NOTE: Your Kusama address will be different than the one display by `subkey`.
+To see your Kusama address see the section [Getting Kusama address from Substrate or Polkadot address](#kusama-from-substrate-address)).

 See the [`subkey` documentation](https://substrate.dev/docs/en/ecosystem/subkey) for more usage examples.